Internet porn regulation bill pulled while social media bill faces opposition from Polis

 The Supreme Court has already heard oral arguments in a lawsuit challenging a similar policy in Texas that requires websites that publish sexual material deemed “harmful to minors” to verify a user’s age before they can access the website.
 A trade association for the pornography and adult entertainment industry, the Free Speech Coalition, sued to challenge the law.

-In a statement to CPR News, Polis’ office said he supports a free and open internet and more tools for parents to ensure kids access only appropriate content.
+In a statement to CPR News, Polis’ office said he supports a free and open internet as well as more tools for parents to ensure kids access only appropriate content.

 “He appreciates the sponsors taking more time with this important issue,” read the statement.
 “There will be more legal clarity on how states can effectively legislate after the court rules on Free Speech Coalition, Inc. v.
 Paxton this summer.”

-Opponents of these types of policies say that even though they are intended to protect children, they put undue burdens on adults’ access to protected speech.
+Opponents of these types of policies say even though they are intended to protect children, they put undue burdens on adults’ access to protected speech.
 There are also concerns about the definition of harmful content to minors.
-The ACLU, which opposes the Texas Act, said that including age restrictions on anything “obscene, from the perspective of an average person considering the material’s effect on minors” is inherently vague.
+The ACLU, which opposes the Texas Act, said to include age restrictions on anything “obscene, from the perspective of an average person considering the material’s effect on minors” is inherently vague.

 “As a practical matter, it covers virtually all salacious content—for example, sex-education videos and R-rated movies.”